msimpsonnz/msimpsonnz.github.io/about.md

 permalink: /about/
 ---

-I am a Technical Evangelist focusing on public cloud.
+I am a solution architect focusing on public cloud.
 I have over 15 years' experience in numerous technology aspects including software development and infrastructure.
-I have worked for several customers, partners and vendors, including Datacom and Microsoft.
+I have worked for several customers, partners and vendors, including Datacom, Microsoft and AWS.

-At Microsoft I am a customer focused technologist, I help customers ensure they are maximising their investment in the Microsoft Cloud Platforms.
-I spend time building prototypes and MVP solutions to help customers quickly visualise and validate ideas.
-Recently, I have developed a number of intelligent applications using Natural Language Processing to assist with customer scenarios such as customer, call centre and internal IT operations.

 People know me as a passionate techie, always striving to develop innovative solutions.
+I enjoy writing code and exploring software languages and design principals.

-I am a Microsoft Certified Developer and AWS Certified Solution Architect.
-I am also a keen community advocate and currently co-host the [Auckland Azure Lunchtime Meetup](https://www.meetup.com/Auckland-Azure-Lunchtime-Meetup/).
+I am a AWS Certified Solution Architect and Microsoft Certified Developer.
+I am also a keen community advocate and previously co-hosted a number of developer Meetups, I'm always keen for speaking gigs, DMs are open so please reach out.

 ### Contact me